vborder/JPACRUDProject/README.md

 # JPACRUDProject

 ## Overview
 This is a CRUD application designed to show fast food options for the Mediterranen diet.
-Users of the application will be able to read restaurant information, create new restaurants, and add and delete menu items, calorie information and entree prices from a database for display on a website.
+Users of the application will be able to read restaurant information, create new restaurants, and add and delete menu items, calorie information, and entree prices from a database for display on a website.

 To use the application, users can search for a restaurant by ID, or click on a table of links that take them directly to a restaurant's page.
-The restaurant's page shows meal, price and calorie information, and contains options to update and delete the restaurant record.
+The restaurant's page shows meal, price, and calorie information, and contains options to update and delete the restaurant record.

 ## Technologies Used
 - Spring Tool Suit 4